The Case for Built-In Cybersecurity

 Results

-Approximately 22% of new requirements were generated based on CTT findings, which focused on driving the average Cyber Resiliency Level for each category from CRL 2 – Managed, to CRL 3 – Optimized, yielding a platform architecture that can be survivable under a cyber-attack.
+Based on the CTT findings, additional cyber requirements were generated increasing the total number of cyber requirements by approximately 22%.
+The updated cyber requirements focused on driving the Cyber Resiliency Level® for each category to a program risk-appropriate level, yielding a platform architecture that can be survivable under a cyber-attack.

-"The CRL provided us with a repeatable process to continuously address and mitigate threats throughout the program's lifecycle," said Ethan Puchaty, Lockheed Martin’s principal cyber architect.
+CRL® provided us with a repeatable process to continuously address and mitigate threats throughout the program's lifecycle," said a representative for the program.
 "We are now developing new capabilities specifically tailored to counter the threats that the platform faces.
-Our customer’s participation in the CTT is critical; it's become much easier to see any identified CRL 2 risks and understand better how to get to CRL 3, and even CRL 4 – Adaptive, if technology is mature enough."
+Our customer’s participation in the CTT was critical; it's become much easier to see any identified CRL® 2 risks and understand better how to get to CRL® 3, and even CRL® 4 – Adaptive, if technology is mature enough.